espnet/espnet/egs/vcc2020/tts1_en_de/README.md

 ## Notes

-- All texts are capitalized.
+- All texts are capitalized, but the punctuations are preserved.
 - An extra language token is added at the beginning of each utterance.
 E.g. `<en_US> BUT JUST NOW MY LOVING TYRANTS WON'T ALLOW ME.`